purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/LSM6DSV-tips.md

  There are many versions of sfusion, do not mistake them.
 Some may sound better and have extra features added like sfusion-tcal or dynamic-sfusion but all have delivered worse reset times over the original l0ud/sfusion then tested.

  Do not use any of MBE firmwares, those are expirimental and have many bugs.
-MBE requires extra calibration steps before every session too.
-MBE fw are not optimized and will cause issues on the esp-12f used in Pandas and Cheesecakes.
+MBE requires extra calibration steps before every session.
+MBE fw's are not optimized and will cause issues on the esp-12f used in Pandas and Cheesecakes.
+MBE has issues with extensions too.